16. 3 on ground floor, 4 in courtyard, 1 in cottage, 1 room in hotel suitable for disabled.

 all ages welcomed.

-allowed in some bedrooms, not in public rooms.
+allowed in 2 bedrooms, on terrace and in garden, not in public rooms.

 Good Hotel Guide Review